mspnp/cloud-design-patterns/competing-consumers/README.md

 ##	 System Requirements

 * Microsoft .NET Framework version 4.5
-* Microsoft Visual Studio 2015 Comunity, Enterprise, or Professional
+* Microsoft Visual Studio 2015 Community, Enterprise, or Professional
 * Windows Azure SDK for .NET version 2.9
+* Azure Subscription is required for using the Azure Service Bus

 ## Before you start